Research

 These are in my mind as I dig around at the various intersections of in pursuit of tractable, high-impact problems.

+Note that the "interacting" in the latter point can be non-local (e.g. via social media).
 I am excited to take part in the modern trend of pushing the theory of games & machine learning towards contact with data to better understand real-world multi-agent systems (e.g. DIMACS workshop series on Bridging Game Theory and Machine Learning for Multi-party Decision Making).

 Example Projects

-Statistical Physics
+Side Topic: Statistical Physics of Learning

-I have a long-standing interest in the research formulating online learning using theoretical statistical physics.
+I have a long,standing, but side interest in the research formulating online learning using theoretical statistical physics.
 This arises mostly from the nice correspondence between Bayesian inference and equilibrium thermodynamics.
 The correspondence is deep, e.g. the Nishimori line of spin glass phases maps to the case when a decoder has exact knowledge of the communication channel.
 There are many other beautiful connections: sampling as optimization in the space of measures, Entropy regularization/MaxEnt RL.
 Extending the formalism of information engines from stochastic thermodynamics to machine learning algorithms is an area full of promise.
 In particular, a thermodynamics of the system's stochastic dynamics reveals information processing as buried in its entropy production.
 I talked about this in a Talk I gave on Stochastic Thermodynamics of learning to the Physics of Machine learning reading group at Mila.
 It seems the community is catching on (e.g. this work on speed limits to deep learning).
-If this topic interests you, get in touch!
-Currently, applications are most in molecular machinery, but it would be wonderful to advance these tools so that they could impact learning algorithms more broadly.
+Currently, applications are most learning/adaptation in molecular machinery, but it would be wonderful to advance these tools so that they could impact learning algorithms more broadly.
+I keep abreast of this field because it is beautiful and because I have a hunch its methods will solve an otherwise inscrutable learning problem that I will confront in my applied work.